 Vancouver’s Chinatown, the third largest in North America, traces its roots to the late 1800s when immigrants came to work on Canada’s railways and in her mines.
 Its streets, like that of most Chinatowns in North America, is filled with markets and ethnic restaurants, temples and businesses.

 Located on the eastern side of downtown Vancouver, the area has gone from a ghetto to the cultural center of the Chinese community.
 Today though, it has diminished in size and is undergoing a renaissance of sorts, as trendy bars and restaurants gravitate to the area.

 Toronto’s Chinatown resembles New York’s more than San Francisco’s Chinatown.
 Here you don’t find an abundance of colorful ethnic architecture, not even a traditional arch at the entrance way to the area.
 But you still find the shops and markets filled with exotic fruits and vegetables and plenty of other places with elegant Chinese characters on storefronts, as well as street signs, which transports you to the culture of Asia.
 Of course, you shouldn’t miss a lunchtime visit to one of its many restaurants.

-As much of the Chinese population has become dispersed about the city, other Asian immigrants have moved in giving Toronto’s Chinatown more of an Asian feel, rather than strictly a Chinese one.
+As much of the Chinese population has become dispersed about the city, other Asian immigrants have moved in giving the North America Chinatown more of an Asian feel, rather than strictly a Chinese one.
 Today you’ll find Thai, Japanese and Vietnamese restaurants interspersed with the traditional Chinese, making the area a great source for a wide variety of authentic Asian cuisine.